 Choose the open system players in digital commerce over closed system incumbents if you want to see a better bang for your stock-market buck, according to GGV Capital’s new Digital Economy Index, launched last week at its Evolving|E Summit.

-For context, an open system generally refers to a company, system, technology or industry which provides a platform to which anyone can freely contribute, without the platform or system itself acting as a gatekeeper.
-The Internet is a strong example, where anyone can put up a website, as is the Android operating system which allows anyone to develop on its platform.
+For context, an open system generally refers to a company, system, technology, or industry which provides a platform to which anyone can freely contribute, without the platform or system itself acting as a gatekeeper.
+The internet is a strong example, where anyone can put up a website, as is the Android operating system that allows anyone to develop on its platform.
 A closed system means the gatekeeper, usually a single company, can control and limit services and contributor freedoms.
-For example, Apple must review and approve every new app in its App store.
+For example, Apple must review and approve every new app in its App Store.

-As global investors, we’re continually interested in developing ecommerce landscapes in other emerging markets.
-In Latin America, for instance, Magazine Luiza, one of Brazil’s largest retail chains, conducted one of the most impressive digital transformations by creating a multi-channel ecommerce strategy, resulting in a +1600% share price increase over the last three years.
-Mercado Libre, the main incumbent and pure ecommerce player, has continued to grow and successfully attract big brands, such as Apple, to its marketplace offering.
-As Amazon continues to expand in the region (it just launched Prime in Brazil in Sept/2019) and ecommerce adoption in LatAm increases through growing penetration in the clothing and groceries categories, we see similarities to the evolvement of China’s ecommerce landscape and we’re keen to see how local players will defend their territory and what open and closed systems will emerge.
+As global investors, we’re continually interested in developing e-commerce landscapes in other emerging markets.
+In Latin America, for instance, Magazine Luiza, one of Brazil’s largest retail chains, conducted one of the most impressive digital transformations by creating a multi-channel e-commerce strategy, resulting in a +1,600% share price increase over the last three years.
+Mercado Libre, the main incumbent and pure e-commerce player, has continued to grow and successfully attract big brands, such as Apple, to its marketplace offering.
+As Amazon continues to expand in the region (it just launched Prime in Brazil in Sept.
+2019) and as e-commerce adoption in LatAm increases through growing penetration in the clothing and groceries categories, we see similarities to the evolvement of China’s e-commerce landscape.
+We’re keen to see how local players will defend their territory and what open and closed systems will emerge.

 A couple of troubling spots in the digital economy include direct-to-consumer (DTC) and classified listings, which are defined as listings of goods and services such as those provided by Craigslist and eBay.
 Interestingly, despite the rise in Shopify, DTC can best be thought of as one channel through which a brand can sell.
 It is not a business model in its own right as it is not clear that these brands can reach a large enough audience to secure fast growth through DTC alone.
 As a result, we expect a rise in social commerce, as social media companies increasingly leverage their access to a wide consumer base and partner with the merchant platforms or merchants themselves, such as with the Shopify/Facebook partnership, Pinduoduo/WeChat partnership, or TikTok.
 This rise makes open system companies all the more favorable.